Daniel8hen/git-workshop/readme.txt

-This file is a new file which contains information about my project This is new code following revert
+This is some dummy file which we can think of as one that contains code.

-This is my row (matan)